-In addition to these corporate-level strategic goals, the Committee also continued to include a metric for the measurement of personal objectives for each of the NEOs other than Mr. Wallstrom and Ms. Baekgaard.
+In addition to these corporate-level strategic goals, the Committee also continued to include a metric for the measurement of personal objectives for each of the NEOs other than Mr. Wallstrom.
 The Committee believes it is important to provide individual incentive against the strategic plan at the level of each major business function in order to ensure that the management team focused equally on execution in each of their areas in order to meet the long-term strategic objectives of the Company.
-The personal objectives varied by individual and department but all had clear metrics and measurements.
+The individual financial objectives varied by individual and department but all had clear metrics and measurements.

-For Mr. Wallstrom, the Committee felt that the corporate strategic objectives should also serve as his personal objectives given his entity-level responsibility.
-As founder of the Ms. Baekgaard was not given personal objectives.
+For Mr. Wallstrom, the Committee felt that the corporate strategic objectives should also serve as his individual objectives given his entity-level responsibility.